sedouard/resume/readme.md

-# Building Your Resume the Geek Way
+# Building Your Resume Like a Bauss with CI

 ## Introduction

+If you're a developer geek like I am, you'll want to check this out.
+This repository builds my resume using continuous integration deployment using git.
+Seriously!
+You can find the live resume **[here](http://sedouard-resume.azurewebsites.net)**.

+What other way can you show you know the agile development lifecycle by expressing it through your resume itself.
+It's just a few easy steps.

-This repository has all you need to deploy and create your own resume.
-We are using the nifty [resume-cli](https://www.npmjs.org/package/resume-cli) to compile our resume from a JSON schema into HTML and even PDF.
-This guide will walk through how to use Azure Websites Continuous Integration to validate and git deploy your resume!
+Here you'll find all you need to deploy and create your own resume.
+We are using the nifty [resume-cli](https://www.npmjs.org/package/resume-cli) command line tool to compile our resume from a JSON schema into HTML and even PDF.
+This guide will walk through how to use Continuous Integration to validate and git deploy your resume!

 ## Getting Setup

 You're going to want to first **fork** this repository.
 Then install the resume command line interface (cli) globally:

+(hint: make sure you have **[nodejs](http://nodejs.org)** installed first!!)

 ```bash
 # You may have to do sudo npm install depending on your system